Visiting Cabo San Lucas, Mexico with Kids

 Cabo San Lucas has always been one of our favorite ports for the myriad of activities it offers for people of all ages with varying interests.
 While we’ve visited it as cruise ports, we hope to return for an extended land vacation soon and enjoy this tropical paradise.

-Visiting Cabo San Lucas tips and basics
+Tips for Visiting Cabo San Lucas

 - There are plenty of water-related activities from diving, snorkeling,kayaking, jet-skiing, parasailing and glass bottom boat tours to choose from with many tour operators around the marina area ready to bargain.